forever-am/cryptoriskcontrol-site/about-us.md

 title: About us
 permalink: /about-us/
 ---
+*Crypto Risk Control Indices* are maintained by Forever Investment Solutions, a Swiss fintech building asset allocation and data analytics tools for long-run investors.
+{: .text-justify}

 ### Portfolio Construction

 #### Sylvain Chassang

-Sylvain Chassang is a Professor of Economics at New York University and a partner at Forever Investment Solutions S.A., a fintech dedicated to building investment solutions for long-run investors.
-He holds a Ph.D. in Economics from MIT, and a Masters Degree in Mathematics from Ecole Normale Superieure (Ulm).
+Sylvain Chassang is a Professor of Economics at New York University and a partner at Forever Investment Solutions.
+He holds a Ph.D. in Economics from the Massachusetts Institute of Technology, and a graduate degree in Mathematics from Ecole Normale Superieure (Paris).
 {: .text-justify}

 #### Alice Wang

-Alice Wang is a Partner at Forever Investment Solutions S.A., a fintech dedicated to building investment solutions for long-run investors.
-She holds an engineering degree from Ecole Centrale Paris.
+Alice Wang is a Partner at Forever Investment Solutions.
+She holds an an undergraduate degree in engineering, with a specialization in Mathematical Finance from Ecole Centrale (Paris), and a graduate degree in Electrical Engineering and Computer Science from Beihang University.
 {: .text-justify}

 ### Index Advisory Board

 #### Guillaume de Martel

-Guillaume is the CEO of Lyxor Intermediation, and an active member of the Association Française des Gestionnaires de Crypto.
-He holds an engineering degree from Ecole Polytechnique.
+Guillaume is the CEO of Lyxor Intermediation and an early crypto-investor.
+He holds an undergraduate degree in engineering from Ecole Polytechnique (Paris).
 {: .text-justify}